ShubhG24/ShubhG24/README.md

 - 🌱 I’m currently learning Software Development.
-- 👯 I’m looking to collaborate on projects in the field of ML, Software and Cloud Computing.
+- 👯 I’m looking to collaborate on projects in the field of ML, SWE, and Cloud Computing.
-- 😄 Pronouns: He/Him
 - 📫 Contact: <a href="mailto:shub01gupta@gmail.com"> Email </a>